In another post I discuss how to quit the rat race, but before you go ahead and do that, you need to ask the question – “can I work for myself?”

 I don’t think it’s particularly helpful to compare the two in terms of advantages and disadvantages, because some of the differences are advantages for some people and disadvantages for others.
 It’s really about you and what you prefer, what your strengths are.
 Just remember that, if you see something as a disadvantage, because it’s hard for you, you can learn or improve your ability in that area with some practice or help.

 If I could pick the single most important trait you need to successfully work for yourself, it’s self discipline.
 As far as running your own business goes, ultimately you’re not accountable to anyone but yourself – there’s no one looking over your shoulder making sure you do all the things you have to do to be successful.
+Unlike an employer, who may reprimand or performance-manage you if you don’t deliver, as your own boss, your clients will simply leave.
+Or worse, damage your reputation.

 There is an incredible freedom that comes with working for yourself, so until next time, why not sit down and think about how you prefer to work?
 What would be your ideal ‘work lifestyle’, and does that fit in with working for yourself?